 Perched beaches (cribbed areas) that keep sand and rocks in-place are preferred if you have to have that type of access.
 Do not create or enhance beach areas with sand (contains phosphorus, smothers aquatic habitat, fills in the lake as it gets transported away by currents and wind, and encourages invasive plants and algal blooms), particularly if the sand disappears with time.
 Any beach construction activity requires a permit and must also comply with the Shoreland Water Quality Protection Act (SWQPA).
 See the NHDES Environmental Fact Sheet - Permitting Non-Tidal Beaches for more information.

 The SWQPA sets legal regulations aimed at protecting water quality.
-Permits are required for most excavation, fill, or construction activities within 250 ft of the Sunset Lake shoreline including building and maintaining docks, retaining walls, beaches, and structures.
-Visit the SWQPA website at des.nh.gov for more information.
+Permits are required for most excavation, fill, or construction activities within 250 ft. of the Sunset Lake shoreline including building and maintaining docks, retaining walls, beaches, and structures.
+See NHDES Waterfront Development for more information.